The 19 Best Modern TV Shows Set in the 1990s

 As a 90s kid myself, I can attest that this was, undoubtedly, the best decade to be born – and grow up – in.

 We danced to the music of N*SYNC, Janet Jackson, Britney Spears, Nas, and Snoop Dogg.
 We played Street Fighter II at the arcade and Pokemon Red on our Game Boys.
-And we experienced the advancements in technology with the invention of the world wide web!
+We experienced advancements in technology with the invention of the World Wide Web!

-In terms of world history, the Nineties bore witness to the end of the Cold War and thus, the Soviet Union, the Rwandan genocide (which served as the basis for the beautiful 2004 movie, Hotel Rwanda), the LA riots, and the Oklahoma City bombings, the election of Nelson Mandela as the President of South Africa, the Columbine Massacre, and the deaths of Pablo Escobar, Princess Diana, Mother Teresa, Tupac, Selena, and Gianni Versace.
+In terms of world history, the Nineties bore witness to the end of the Cold War and, thus, the Soviet Union, the Rwandan genocide (which served as the basis for the beautiful 2004 movie called Hotel Rwanda), the LA riots, and the Oklahoma City bombings, the election of Nelson Mandela as the President of South Africa, the Columbine Massacre, and the deaths of Pablo Escobar, Princess Diana, Mother Teresa, Tupac, Selena, and Gianni Versace.

 Indeed, it was an interesting time to be alive.
 A time of denim jackets, oversized sweaters, and sneakers.